ngaox/ngaox/projects/seo/README.md

 ### Set global defaults
 You might want to set some default values for your app like `siteName`  or `twitterCreator` ...

-thats can be done by importing `SeoModule` and calling `forRoot` method with your defaults values wich are also of type `PageSeoData`
+thats can be done by importing `SeoModule` and calling `forRoot` method with your defaults values ass its first argument wich are also of type `PageSeoData`
 ```ts
 // app.module.ts
 // ...